yyjtech/code-of-conduct/README.md

 ## 4\.
 Unacceptable Behavior

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviors are considered harassment and are unacceptable within our community.
+This is not an exhaustive list of unacceptable behaviour.

 * Violence, threats of violence or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.